 Benefits and Perks

-More than half of alums report receiving paid vacation days, but just one-third of alumni are paid for sick leave.
-Almost all graduates participate in a 401(k) program.
-Health insurance benefits extend to almost all alumni, and most alumni sign up for dental plans.
-Carnegie Mellon University alumni are rewarded with additional benefits, such as life insurance, a casual working environment, tuition reimbursement, and flexible hours.
+Paid vacation days are a given for just over half of the respondents, but only one-third of alumni are rewarded with paid sick leave.
+Health insurance benefits extend to nearly all graduates, and most former students sign up for dental plans.
+Almost all graduates set up a 401(k) to save for retirement.
+Carnegie Mellon University grads also enjoy benefits like life insurance, a casual working environment, tuition reimbursement, and flexible hours.

-Among alumni of similar schools, University of Pennsylvania grads (who make an average of $88K) earn salaries most similar to CMU alumni.
+Median pay for University of Pennsylvania grads is $86K, making their salaries most similar to those of CMU grads.
 Other schools similar to CMU include Case Western Reserve University, Johns Hopkins University, and Georgetown University.